WPManageNinja/wpsocialninja-docs/guide/social-reviews/woocommerce-reviews-social-reviews-wp-social-ninja.md

 ---
-title: "WooCommerce Reviews | Social Reviews | WP Social Ninja"
+title: "WooCommerce Reviews"
 description: ""
 ---

-# WooCommerce Reviews | Social Reviews | WP Social Ninja
+# WooCommerce Reviews

 WP Social Ninja simplifies the process of displaying WooCommerce product reviews on your website.
 You have to follow some easy steps to do this.